indikaimk/jekyll-cloud-image/README.md

 # Jekyll::Cloud::Image

+`jekyll-cloud-image` convert images in `assets/images/posts` to webp format and uploads to cloud.
+S3

+Then you can use those images in markdown or HTML.
+Need to support [responsive images] in Markdown.

+depends on `ruby-vips` for converting the images

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/jekyll/cloud/image`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem